Lindenhof hill: Medieval castle and graveyard

-During the middle ages, the hilltop leveled fort became the retaining wall and gave the Lindenhof terrace a form similar to its current form.
-The remains of the Roman camp were used as the center of the later fortification of the historical center of Zürich.
-Significant parts of the lime mortar and ancient castle wall were integrated into the town houses around the Lindenhof and in a Kaiserpfalz (broken in 1218), which served as a place of festivities, including the engagement of the German emperor Henry IV with Bertha von Turin on Christmas in 1055.
+During the Middle Ages, the hilltop leveled fort became the retaining wall and gave the Lindenhof terrace a shape similar to its current one.
+The remains of the Roman camp were used as the center of the later fortification of the historical center of Zurich.
+Significant parts of the lime mortar and ancient castle walls were integrated into the townhouses around Lindenhof and a Kaiserpfalz (demolished in 1218), which served as a place of festivities, including the engagement of the German emperor Henry IV with Bertha von Turin on Christmas in 1055.
 The Roman castle's remains existed until the early medieval age: a Carolingian, later Ottonian Pfalz (1054) was built on its remains.
 This Kaiserpfalz was a long building with a chapel on the eastern side of the fortified hill; it is last mentioned in 1172, and it was derelict by 1218, when its remains were scavenged for construction of the city walls and stone masonry on private houses.

-In 1937, archaeologists found graves of late medieval children and adults that were oriented from the east to the west.
+In 1937, archaeologists uncovered graves of late medieval children and adults that were oriented from the east to the west.
 In the year 1384, a chapel on the Lindenhof was mentioned, but no remains have been found.
-It is believed that the chapel was part of the processional axis Wasserkirche, Grossmünster and Fraumünster church processions that ended in 1524 or 1525 (Reformation in Zürich).
-These religious celebrations at Pentecost honored Zürich's Saints Felix and Regula and Exuperantius.
+It is believed that the chapel was part of the route of church processions including the Wasserkirche, Grossmünster, and Fraumünster that ended in 1524 or 1525 (Reformation in Zurich).
+These religious celebrations at Pentecost honored Zurich's Saints Felix and Regula and Exuperantius.